bhavnamahi/chr1_bsat_project/ProjectNotebook.md

 We conduct the alignment with an automated alignment script, `centrolign_automater.sh` that is outlined below:

-1. **Command‐Line Argument Handling**
+1. **Command-Line Argument Handling**
    - Checks for exactly two arguments:
-     1) A multi‐sequence FASTA file containing all sequences of interest.
+     1) A multi-sequence FASTA file containing all sequences of interest.
      2) An output directory to store pairwise alignment results.
    - Exits with a usage message if arguments are incorrect.